Bosham

 The Route

-5. On arrival back at the village, we highly recommend walking up the high street by turning left beside Shoreside Café.
-You will pass some pretty cottages before reaching the church and then the quay.
+To get back to Bosham, catch the ferry back over and either walk down Shore Road or the forsehore.
+On arrival back at the village, we highly recommend turning left beside Shoreside Café and following the street past the church to the quay.
 This is a large grassy area managed by The National Trust, where there are benches for looking out across the harbour and often various boats to watch entering and leaving the yacht club.
-The wall here is a good place to go crabbing.
-There is also a stream running along the edge, where children will enjoy playing using the little steps down into the water.
+The wall here is a good place to go crabbing and there is also a stream running along the edge, where children will enjoy paddling.

 Did you know?